-The Library partners with faculty and team to provide a core collection of scholarly resources along with various public and technological services that support the College's vision and mission and students' educational endeavors.

-The Library is located on the third floor.
-For further information about the Library, including current hours of operation and a list of services provided, students can direct inquiries to library@highlandscollege.edu.
+HC Library partners with faculty and team to provide a core collection of scholarly resources and various public and technological services supporting the College's vision and mission and students' educational endeavors.
+The library is located on the third floor.
+For information about the library, including hours of operation and a list of services provided, students can direct inquiries to library@highlandscollege.edu.

-Writing Center
+Writing Lab

-The Writing Center exists to support students in all aspects of their writing.
-The Writing Center partners with learners to develop clarity, critical thinking, research skills, and successful writing processes for their educational goals.
-Through individual consultations, resources, and workshops, the Writing Center fosters a culture of writing in the HC college community that will empower scholars as they impact spheres of ministry around them.

-The Writing Center is located on the third floor adjacent to the Library.
-For further information about the Writing Center, students can direct inquiries to writingcenter@highlandscollege.edu.
+The HC Writing Lab supports students in all aspects of their writing.
+The Writing Lab partners with learners to develop clarity, critical thinking, research skills, and successful writing processes for their educational goals.
+Through individual consultations, resources, and workshops, the Writing Lab fosters a culture of writing in the HC community that will empower scholars as they impact spheres of ministry around them.
+The Writing Lab is located on the third floor in Learning Studio 306, adjacent to the library.
+Scheduling an appointment is highly recommended, but walk-ins are welcome.
+To see hours of operation or to schedule an appointment, connect online at MyHC.